Get the 1997 Geneva U.N. Year Set

-With one easy order, get the 1995 Geneva U.N.
+With one easy order, get the 1997 Geneva U.N.
 Year Set.
-Stamp subjects include the U.N.’s 50th anniversary, Social Summit, Endangered Species, International Youth Year, the 4th World Conference on Women and more.
-Save time and money over ordering individual stamps – get your 1995 Year Set today.
+Stamp subjects include Endangered Species, Earth Summit, Transportation, Philately, World Heritage, and more.
+Save time and money over ordering individual stamps – get your 1997 Year Set today.

 History of U.N.
 Stamps

 The United Nations was formed in 1945 and franked official mail with U.S. postage.
 In 1948, a member of Argentina’s delegation to the U.N., Jose Arce, was elected president of the General Assembly.
 Arce was an avid stamp collector, and drafted a resolution that was instrumental in the creation of the U.N.
 Postal Administration and the issuance of the first U.N. postage stamps in 1951.
 Arce envisioned three primary purposes for U.N. stamps.
 First, he believed the ability of this international organization to issue authentic postage stamps, a privilege formerly reserved solely for sovereign states, would lend it authority.
 Second, he thought the stamp would be an excellent source of revenue.
 Third, Arce wanted the stamps to be ambassadors to the world – spreading the U.N.’s messages, philosophies, and missions.
 Several decades of U.N. philately have proven Arce’s vision to be correct.

 The relationship between the United Nations and philately began well before the issue of the first U.N. postage stamp.
 Many commemorative covers were made for the founding conference of the United Nations in San Francisco in June 1945.
 In England, philatelists successfully lobbied the Royal Mail to use special slogan cancels to publicize the first meeting of the U.N.
 General Assembly.
 Collectors all over the world began saving mail sent from the U.N. franked with meters using the United Nation’s emblem.